 After Heart Transplant

-Receiving a heart transplant is a life-altering operation with potentially great benefits.
-But receiving a transplant also means a lifetime of medication, frequent follow-up visits and ongoing monitoring by doctors and nurses at UVA.
+A heart transplant significantly alters your life.
+Receiving a transplant means a lifetime of medication, frequent follow-up visits and ongoing monitoring by doctors and nurses at UVA.

 After Leaving the Hospital